rachitkakkar/CS-Club-Demos/VideoTrimmer/README.md

 # Video Trimmer
-Uses FFmpeg WASM and NodeJS (with ExpressJS) to trim videos.
+Uses ffmpeg.wasm and NodeJS (with ExpressJS) to trim videos.

 # Setup
 1. `npm install`